orta/rebase/_posts/2015-03-22-staycation.md

 We went back did dinner with Dave Wiskus at a cool [Italian place][12]. |

 | 5 | We figured now that we had seen Central Park from afar, and that the weather had a snowy forecast it was the day to go to Central Park.
-We look a look around  The five guys burger, central park, meatball shop
-| 6| Katz's pastrami sandwich, Broadway show, yunann ( numbing spices )
-| 7 | fried chicken, sleep no more, Clinton street pizza
-| 8 | armory show, rice and beans ( Brazilian ), happy hour, Benito one Italian
+We meandered up dropping in to a Five Guys Burger place.
+I loved their burger, probably the best one I had during my stay in NYC.

+We walkted through central park as it went from clear to inches of snow, hanging out in a mini-blizzard was fun.
+Got some great photos.

+We finished up the evening by going the The Meatball Shop nearby.
+Great place, would recommed.

+| 6 | I live by Katz's Deli, and we kept our eye on the queues outside, and on this morning we could just pop in.
+I’ve seen the portion sizes, so we opted to share a Pastrami Sandwich.

+I had booked to go see a Broadway show, [Fish in the Dark][13], during the day.
+The show was a bit meh.
+However it ticked off a thing to do, and it was interesting seeing the theature culture.
+We finished the day by going to the restraunt Yunann, we had been recommended their numbing spices, I loved it.

+| 7 | We did Fried Chicken in the morning, then in the evening we attended a performance of Sleep No More.

+Sleep No More is a live-action theatre show, reenacting Macbeth.
+It’s performed on two floors of a hotel, and you act as a floating head following individual actors around as you piece together the story from separate threads.
+I previously had no experience of the story of Macbeth ( would recommend reading the [sparknotes][14] ) so I spent a lot of time walking around absently exporing the set.
+Every detail could be taken apart.
+It was beautiful.
+Would highly recommend.

+We grabbed some Clinton street pizza on the way home exhausted.

+| 8 | [The Armory Show][15] opened and I wanted to pop by.
+Artsy provided a lot of cool tech to this fair, and I wanted to get a sense of what it was like as a punter.

+The show was cool.
+We had brazilian food after at [Rice and Beans](), this was awesome.
+Given that it was a Friday, we attended Artsy happy hour, then went for Benito One Italian.

 | 9 | Papaya dog corn dog and philly cheese steak and Milon Indian (crazy lights).
 | 10 | walked the Manhattan bridge, Girl Scout cookies, walked back on the Brooklyn bridge, pukk
 | 11 | went to whole foods, katja ( German ) then escape the room